Reading Rosa Luxemburg: Global Capitalism and the Contemporary World

 New York, NY 10016

 In this course we will consider these questions through a reading of Rosa Luxemburg’s classic The Accumulation of Capital.
 We will dedicate the class to a close reading of Luxemburg’s original contribution to Marx’s theory of capital reproduction and accumulation.
-We will discuss Luxemburg’s insights on the role played by external non-capitalist markets, relating her work to modern forms of imperialism and contemporary economic issues such as the global crisis of finance capitalism.
-In doing so, we will draw upon more recent research from economists as well as political and social scientists (both Marxists and others).
+We will discuss Luxemburg’s insights into the role played by external non-capitalist markets, relating her work to modern forms of imperialism and contemporary economic issues such as the global crisis of finance capitalism.
+In doing so, we will draw upon more recent research from economists as well as political and social scientists (both Marxist and non-).
 Do imperialism and colonialism underwrite the very survival of capitalistic economies?
 What is the link between capitalism, economic growth and the modern face of imperialism?
 What is the role played by the process of capital accumulation in the recent global financial crisis?
 How should we understand the accumulation of capital today?

 Course ScheduleWednesday, 6:30-9:30pm